andey-robins/evocomp/experiments/meta/ARCHITECTURE.md

 For one point crossover, the first digit needs to somehow map to a point on the codon somewhat randomly For two point, the same but for both points
 For uniform, the first value will be the bias for the coin

+An idea which needs more vetting: throwing erros within the individual level of simulation and catching them in the population level as a way to easily handle bad genes and penalize their fitness simultaneously